19hundreds/risks-workflow/07_get-started.md

 sudo apt-get install pinentry-curses zsh
 ```

-Tomb doesn't have a debian package but it's just a collection of bash scripts and so the installation is smooth.
+Tomb doesn't have a debian package but it's just a collection of bash scripts and so the installation is smooth but I have to download the _tar.gz_ package from _joe-devq_:

 ```bash
 cd /tmp